DoneDeal0/alright-react-app/README.md

 **TEST**: `yarn|npm run test`

+# STORYBOOK

+You must install Storybook globally: `npm i -g @storybook/cli` to use it.

 ## CREDITS

 DoneDeal0

 ## SUPPORT

-If you or your company use Alright React App, please show your support by buying me a coffee: https://www.buymeacoffee.com/donedeal0
+If you or your company is using the Alright React App, please show your support by buying me a coffee: https://www.buymeacoffee.com/donedeal0

 <br/>